LEDOM: Reverse Language Model: Details of Reverse Reward

 \subsection{Main Results}

-Table~\ref{tab:agent_alcuna} summarizes our comprehensive evaluation results.
-For Beam Search strategy, considering the computational cost, we only use OpenMath2 to conduct experiments to demonstrate that Reverse Reward is effective under different granularities.
+Table~\ref{tab:agent_alcuna} summarizes our evaluation results.
+Due to computational cost, we conduct beam search experiments only with OpenMath2 to demonstrate that Reverse Reward is effective at different granularities.
 Key findings include: